hashicorp/go-azure-sdk/resource-manager/machinelearningservices/2023-10-01/v2workspaceconnectionresource/README.md

 ## `github.com/hashicorp/go-azure-sdk/resource-manager/machinelearningservices/2023-10-01/v2workspaceconnectionresource` Documentation

-The `v2workspaceconnectionresource` SDK allows for interaction with the Azure Resource Manager Service `machinelearningservices` (API Version `2023-10-01`).
+The `v2workspaceconnectionresource` SDK allows for interaction with Azure Resource Manager `machinelearningservices` (API Version `2023-10-01`).

 This readme covers example usages, but further information on [using this SDK can be found in the project root](https://github.com/hashicorp/go-azure-sdk/tree/main/docs).